alepoptosis/alepoptosis.github.io/_posts/2020-06-30-running-netlogo-on-a-condor-cluster.md

 - `transfer_input_files` (required): make sure this parameter reflects **the name of your actual .nlogo file**, which for me here is simply model.nlogo;
 - `NAME` (required): this is a placeholder that **you must substitute with the name you gave to your experiment**.
 In the file above, it's also present as part of the output name, which I think keeps things tidy, but feel free to change that to reflect your own naming convention;
+- `Queue` (required): depending on how you decide to run your replicates, you might have to change this (see last section for more info);
 - `DATE` (optional): like above, I find it good practice to include the date you ran your job on in the file name to make sure you don't get confused, but ultimately it's up to you;
-- `Queue` (optional): depending on how you decide to run your replicates, you might have to change this (see last section for more info);
 - `arguments` (optional): the setup above produces a standard table output which is put in the same directory as the original.
 If you need to change that, or alter some other parameters, see [this section of the BehaviorSpace guide](https://ccl.northwestern.edu/netlogo/docs/behaviorspace.html#running-from-the-command-line);
 - `executable` (optional): as of July 2020, NetLogo version 6.1.1 is the most recent, but if you're from the future, a) wow, I can't believe we actually survived 2020, and b) you might want to check the main executable is still called the same, and that the jar_files list hasn't changed.